wedesoft/www.wedesoft.de/_posts/2024-05-11-clojure-nuklear.md

 ; ...
 {% endhighlight %}
-An array buffer containing the position, texture coordinates, and colors is allocated.
+An array buffer containing the position, texture coordinates, and colors are allocated.
 Furthermore an element array buffer is allocated which contains element indices.
 A row in the array buffer contains 20 bytes:
 * 2 times 4 bytes for floating point "position"